Igglybuff/awesome-piracy/readme.md

 - [Cygery AdSkip for YouTube](https://labs.xda-developers.com/store/app/com.cygery.adskip.xda) Automatically click on the "Skip ad" button in the YouTube™ app when it appears.
 - [Blokada](https://blokada.org) Blokada is a compact app that transparently blocks unwanted content like ads, tracking, malware and other annoyances.
 - [Tachiyomi](https://github.com/inorichi/tachiyomi) Tachiyomi is a free and open source manga reader for Android.
+- [4PDA.ru](http://4pda.ru/forum/index.php?act=idx) 4PDA is the biggest Russian forum about mobile devices.
+You can find endless amount of APKs and Mobile software there.
+For download registration is required

 ### Streaming Apps